ooni/oocrypto/README.md

 - [ ] double check whether we need to add more checks to the list above (you can get a list of packages using `tree -d`)

+- [ ] manually import the latest `src/internal/godebug` from upstream

 - [ ] ensure that `stdlibwrapper.go` correctly fills `tls.ConnectionState`
 in the `ConnStdlib.ConnectionState` method